elisejiuqizhang/TS-AD-Datasets/README.md

 Download the dataset [here](https://www.spotseven.de/gecco/gecco-challenge/gecco-challenge-2018/).

+### 17. Application Server Dataset (ASD)

+The dataset can be found [here](https://github.com/zhhlee/InterFusion/tree/main/data) which is within the [code repository](https://github.com/zhhlee/InterFusion) of a KDD 2021 paper.

 ## Time Series Classification Datasets That Could Potentially Be Used for Anomaly Detection

 Another common way I see people do is to use time series classification datasets for anomaly detection - you can preprocess the datasets by select one or a few minority classses and label them as anomalies.